E-Cell-VSSUT/Hacktober2k22Tech/README.md

 <img src="demo.jpeg" >

 All you have to do after this is wait for your PR to be reviewed by the maintainer and merged :v:.

+# We allow multiple submissions for an issue , so it isn't a problem if somebody else has resolved the issue, you can give your submission for the same :v: